Better late than never? Samsung IT arms push into autos

 That is particularly welcome as demand for smartphones, TVs and computers slows, but Samsung is arriving late at a party where some of the best partners are already taken.

-Unlike Apple and Google, there is no clear sign yet that Samsung is developing its own autonomous driving technology.
+Unlike Apple APPL.O and Google (GOOGL.O), there is no clear sign yet that Samsung is developing its own autonomous driving technology.

 IHS analyst Danny Kim said Samsung Group does not yet have a unified, group-wide approach to building its supplier presence in the industry.